 Provides crisis intervention (24-hour toll free hotline), emergency shelter, legal and systems advocacy, individual and group counseling, children's program, community education/prevention and training programs, medical advocacy, information and referral services to victims of domestic violence, their dependent children and significant others, and batterer's intervention program.

 Soup kitchen located in the Boyd Building of The Pine Street Presbyterian Church in downtown Harrisburg.
-It provides hot, nutritious meals for the needy and the homeless of the city.
-It also offers a phone, mail service, lockers, employment counseling, mental health evaluations, health screenings, legal advice, transportation, counseling, showers and haircuts.
-It is supported by 19 area churches and synagogues.
+Provides hot, nutritious meals, a phone, mail service, lockers, employment counseling, mental health evaluations, health screenings, legal advice, transportation, counseling, showers and haircuts.
+Supported by 19 area churches and synagogues.

 Non-profit legal advocacy organization dedicated to ensuring that all of Pennsylvania's children have access to a quality public education.